Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Keep a clear surface—one spot in your home that feels like a deep exhale
+One clear surface that reads like a deep exhale

 -